 For those traveling on Air Europa or Iberia, chances are that you will get a long layover at Madrid International Airport of Barajas, if you are lucky enough and that’s your case, don’t miss the opportunity of visiting the city!
-Better than traveling somewhere, is getting the chance to visit another city for free!

-In this guide, you will learn what to do on a layover in Madrid and get from Madrid airport to Downtown.
+In this guide, you will learn what to do on a layover in Madrid and get from Madrid airport to Downtown

 Disclosure: This post does contain affiliate links, which I earn a small commission at no extra cost to you.
 Any purchases you make through my links help keep the site running.
 Thanks in advance for your support!